httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 allows web sites to declare their cryptographic identifies.
 Similarly, Expect-CT allows web sites to declare themselves accessible only via connections that are compliant with CT policy.

+This Expect-CT specification is compatible with {{!RFC6962}} and
+{{!I-D.ietf-trans-rfc6962-bis}}, but not with future versions of Certificate Transparency.
+Expect-CT header fields will be ignore from web hosts which use future versions of Certificate Transparency, unless a future version of this document specifies how they should be processed.

 ## Requirements Language